 Types of support What would this mean for your child?
 Who receives the support?
-Class Teacher- high quality teaching Ensuring that the teacher has the highest possible expectations for your child and all pupils in their class All children in school teaching Ensuring that all teaching is based on building on what your child already knows, can do and can understand Differentiating tasks, using different ways of teaching in order that your child is fully involved in learning in class.
+Class Teacher- high quality teaching Ensuring that the teacher has the highest possible expectations for your child and all pupils in their class All children in school Ensuring that all teaching is based on building on what your child already knows, can do and can understand Adapting tasks, using different ways of teaching in order that your child is fully involved in learning in class.
 This may involve using more practical learning or providing different resources adapted for your child.
 Putting in place specific strategies (which may have been suggested by the InCo or outside agencies) to support your child's learning.
-Specific small group work which may be: a)Run in the classroom or outside Your child's teacher and/or InCo will have monitored your child's progress and will have planned specific group work to help close the gap between your child's achievements and that of his or her peers.
-A teaching assistant will run these small groups using the teacher's targets or a recommended programme.
-Any child who has specific gaps in his or her understanding of a subject/area of learning.
-Each child's progress is evaluated regularly, before and after the period of intervention.
+Specific small group work which Your child's teacher and/or InCo will have monitored your child's progress and will have planned specific group work to help close the gap between your child's achievements and that of his or her Any child who has specific gaps in his may be: a)Run in the peers. or her understanding of a classroom or outside b)Run by a A teaching assistant will run these small groups using the teacher's targets or a recommended programme. subject/area of learning. teacher or teaching assistant Each child's progress is evaluated regularly, before and after the period of intervention.